gejames/infoblox_networks/README.md

 You will also need to create a new Project that points to your source control.
 For the inventory, we can the Demo Inventory that includes localhost.

 Create a job template for your new playbook.
-For a lab environment, you include the contents of the nios.yml file in the extra variables section.
+For a lab environment, include the contents of the nios.yml file in the extra variables section.

 ![JobTemplate](docs/jobtemplate1.png)